aranaescobedo/appi/README.md

 - [A valid Azure account][azure-account]

 ## Usage
 Each script in this folder is designed to perform a specific task with APPI.
-Before running a querty, make sure to replace any placeholders with your own information.
+Before running a query, make sure to replace any placeholders with your own information.

 ## Script Descriptions